 The Full Form of NPA is Non-Performing Assets.
-It is kind of classified assets that are used to differentiate loans and advances on which principal and/or interest is overdue i.e. payments are in default/ arrears and generally as per set standards by regulatory authorities the assets are considered NPA where no recovery is made within last 90 days.
+It is a kind of classified assets that are used to differentiate loans and advances on which principal and/or interest is overdue, i.e., payments are in default/ arrears and generally as per set standards by regulatory authorities.
+The assets are considered NPA, where no recovery is made within the last 90 days.

 #1 – Standard Assets

 These are NPA, which remained overdue for a period of more than 90 days but less than 12 months.
 These assets bear the nominal risk as borrower fails to make payment regularly or on time.

 These are NPA, which are overdue for more than 12 months, these loans have more risk, and the borrow has weak creditworthiness.
 What banks do is to create a haircut to such NPA as there is a risk of non-payment.

 These are Non Performing Assets, which are overdue for more than 18 months, banks having a danger of recovery, and are known as doubtful debts.
 Such NPA affects bank creditworthiness as more of them could put the bank at risk.

 #4 – Loss Assets